James is a current freelance writer. He earned his Bachelor of Arts from Southern New Hampshire University in English & Creative Writing.

 Cart-pusher associates are not allowed to accept tips from customers, but if the customer insists after you refuse the first time, accept it anyway.
 Always say "Thank you" regardless.

 Staying on Management's Good Side

-If you clean the parking lot when necessary, sweep all the cigarette butts next to the entrance doors, don't slack off on the weekends, don't call in sick every week and constantly have a full garage of carts, management will take notice on it.
+If you clean the parking lot when necessary, sweep all the cigarette butts next to the entrance doors, don't slack off on the weekends, don't call in sick every week, and constantly have a full garage of carts, management will take notice of it.
 I received free drinks for a few weeks and the option to pick out certain snacks at the register because I worked outside by myself for about a month straight.
-Every Wal-Mart is different though.
+Every Walmart is different, though.

-Try to make the best out of working at Wal-Mart whether you're in high school, taking courses in college or are working full-time.
+Try to make the best out of working at Walmart, whether you're in high school, taking courses in college, or working full-time.
 It's easier said than done, but working here can lead to something special if you truly set your mind to it.
 There are days you may feel like cursing at some of the customers, and other days you want to help them load store merchandise into their vehicle.

-For high school and college students, I would highly recommend working at Wal-Mart.
+For high school and college students, I would highly recommend working at Walmart as a cart-pusher.
 Instead of standing at a register throughout the course of your shift, you get a lot more exercise working outside and have a lot more freedom working as a cart-pusher.
 As long as you don't crash into someone's car or sideswipe a customer, the managers may even let you listen to music while you work.
 Give the job a try!

 © 2018 James Foglio